Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 The most obvious sign of car trouble is when your engine doesn’t start at all.

-This could be a sign of potential issues beyond a failed neutral safety switch – such as a dead battery that needs replacing, bad alternator, broken starter, or failed fuel pump, but it’s still also the most obvious sign of a problem that needs to be addressed.
+This could be a sign of potential issues beyond a failed neutral safety switch – such as a dead battery that needs replacing, bad alternator, bad starter, failed fuel pump, or other battery issues, but it’s still also the most obvious sign of a problem that needs to be addressed.

 Often, you can rule out these other issues by observing the vehicle’s behavior when attempting to start it.